Date: Revised June, 2014

-1. All A&M-Texarkana employees and students that park a vehicle on A&M-Texarkana property must have a current parking sticker.
-A&M-Texarkana parking stickers can be purchased at the UPD in the Central Plant Building or at the Business Office in the University Center.
+1. All A&M-Texarkana employees and students that park a vehicle on A&M-Texarkana property must have a current parking hang tag.
+A&M-Texarkana parking hang tags can be purchased at the UPD in the Central Plant Building or at the Business Office in the University Center.
 Parking fees and fees for additional vehicles will be pro-rated as follows:

 - Fall through summer $30.00

 - Replacement permit $ 5.00 ( This would include wrecked vehicles, purchase of a new vehicle and stolen stickers

-3. No refunds will be given for parking stickers with the exception being when a student withdraws from the University before classes start and the parking sticker was never adhered to the student’s vehicle.
+3. No refunds will be given for parking hang tags with the exception being when a student withdraws from the University before classes start and the hang tag still new.
 The intact sticker must be returned to the Business Office before a refund can be made.